Skip to main content

 constructor(app, prefix) {

-// optional constructor.
-In case you want to keep req.params from main router
+// Optional constructor.
+In case you want to keep req.params from the main router.

-// by default params from parent router omitted
+// By default, params from the parent router are omitted.

-// usefull when some params exists on "getHttpPath" path
+// Useful when some params exist on the "getHttpPath" path.

 super(app, prefix, true);